vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### CreateAccount
-Creates a new account on the blockchain and assigns it an initial balance.
+Creates a new account on the blockchain, assigns ownership to a program, and funds the account.
+This is a foundational instruction used whenever a new account needs to be initialized for use by a program.

 ```rust
 use pinocchio::{